urnathan/moke/README.md

 separate physical mouse buttons.
 Clicking the touchpad is how you get LeftButton.
 That's problematic because:

-* It needs quite a forceful click, which is tiring and ...
+* It needs quite a forceful click, which is tiring and significantly different from the keyboard force.

-* The pressure needed increases towards the edge of the touchpad, or isn't even possible.
-There's no visible clues on the trackpad that the useable area is less than its physical size.
+* The pressure needed increases towards the edge of the touchpad, or isn't even forces a button release.
+There's no visible clues on the trackpad that its useable area is less than its physical size.

-* It's very hard to release the button without altering location -- the number of times sized a window as I wanted it, and then have it change when releasing :frowningface:☹
+* It's very hard to release the button without also altering the location -- it's infuriating to carefully size a window, and then have it change when releasing the button ☹

 * During a drag, if you hit the edge of the touchpad, it's _impossible_ to resite your finger and continue dragging.

-* To get MiddleButton & RightButton one has to enable multitouch, which is quite problematic.
+* To get MiddleButton & RightButton one has to enable multitouch, which is quite confusing and difficult to get exactly right.

 All in all, not good.
 A clear indicator that I would not get on with macbooks.

-However, the keyboard has a 'windows' key, which I never use (it's treated as LeftMeta in Linux, but still not used by me).
-That's conveniently situated just above the touchpad, so why not use that as LeftButton?
-I can't just use the similarly convenient Left- and RightAlt for the other two mouse buttons, as Alt itself is needed.
-But Windows+LeftAlt and Windows+RightAlt seem a useful combination.
+However, the keyboard has a 'windows' key, which is conveniently situated just above the touchpad.
+Plus I never use as the LefMeta it is treated as Linux.
+So why not use that as LeftButton?
+I can't just use the similarly convenient Left- and RightAlt keys for the other two mouse buttons, as Alt itself is needed.
+But chords of Windows+LeftAlt and Windows+RightAlt seem a useful combination.

 Remapping those keys using the keymap wouldn't quite work.
-I needed to separate different Alt and Ctrl keys, and UIs would still think the Alt or Ctrl was pressed when using them in a chord.
-Plus I ended up using RightCtrl as a non-modifier mouse key, which is orthogonal to its use as a regular modifier key.
+I needed to distinguish the different Alt keys, and UIs would still think the Alt was pressed when using them in a chord (fortunately that's functionality I very rarely, if ever, need).
+As it happens I ended up using RightCtrl as the first key of some combinations, which is orthogonal to its use as a keypress modifier key.

 Hence Moke.
-This reads from the keyboard device and generates mouse button events on a created user input device that is found by the X server.
+This reads from the keyboard device and generates mouse button events on a created user input device, which is dynamically found by the X server.

 # Example

-I have the following in my .zlogin:
+In my `.zlogin` the following appears in the laptop-specific fragment:

 ```shell
 moke &
 ```